franjuanele/tfm-word-painting/README.md

 This folder contains tables with information regarding mixed model bootstrapping, as outputs of the code in `model_fitting.R`.
 They are meant to be used without having to redo bootstrap, as it is intensive in computing time.

+## `./coefficient_tables` folder

+This folder contains tables with the fixed effect coefficients (one for each model that was fitted).

 ## `./Lyrics` folder